Coder4916/Think-In-Space/README.md

 ## **Acknowledgements**

-* My mentor, Oluwaseun Owonikoko, for the helpful feedback on all aspects of the Website.
+- My mentor, Oluwaseun Owonikoko, for the helpful feedback on all aspects of the Website.
-* My friend and mentor Elwyn Davies, for the site features and his continued support throughout as well as his insight into the coaching world.
+- My friend and mentor Elwyn Davies, for the site features and his continued support throughout, as well as his insight into the coaching world.
-* My wife Beth for her constant support, and for proof reading and testing my site material.
+- My wife Beth for her constant support, and for proof reading and testing my site material.

 [Back to top](#think-in-space)